This section is presented in parts:

 Please don’t hesitate to contact Mrs. Thackeray if you would like any further advice or guidance.

 Our phonics teaching has gone from strength to strength over the last two years and the proportion of St. Pancras pupils reaching the expected level now exceeds the national average.
-(See How Well Are We Doing?/Results for details of our latest national Phonics screening test performance)
+(See Key Information/Results for details of our latest national Phonics screening test performance)

 Please click on the link below to access information about matching reading scheme books to levels of attainment.

 The school has a well-stocked and highly effective working library.
 It is set up for children to enjoy.
 Every child in the school – even those on the reading scheme – can take home a new book each week.
 From September 2014, Mrs. Puddefoot, our librarian, has been offering pupils individual time and support with their book choices.